-I) Problems with starting template Check the concentration, storage conditions, and quality of the starting template (see Appendix D, page 41).
-If necessary, make new serial dilutions of the template nucleic acid from stock solutions.
+Comments and suggestions i) Primer design not optimal Review primer design.
+Refer to Appendix B, page 38 for general guidelines on multiplex PCR primer design. j) Insufficient starting template Increase the amount of starting template up to 300 ng per 25 μl reaction for gel-based detection and up to 200 ng per 25 μl reaction for sequencer-based detection. k) Low-quality starting template Use only high-quality DNA, such as that purified using DNeasy Kits.
+1) Problems with starting template Check the concentration, storage conditions, and quality of the starting template (see Appendix C, page 40).
+If necessary, make new serial dilutions of template nucleic acid from stock solutions.
 Repeat the multiplex PCR using the new dilutions. m) PCR product too long The optimized protocols allow amplification of target sequences up to 0.5 kb.
-We recommend using an extension time of 2 min for target sequences of 1.5-2 kb.
 Increase the extension time in increments of 30 s for each additional 0.5 kb of target sequence. n) Sensitivity not high enough If your assay requires very high sensitivity, the sensitivity of the multiplex PCR can be further increased by an extended annealing time of 3 min.
-0) No final extension step, or final extension step was not optimal Ensure that the final extension step was performed as described in Tables 4 and 7 on pages 19 and 24, respectively.
+0) Problems with the thermal cycler Check the power to the thermal cycler and that the thermal cycler has been correctly programmed. p) No final extension step or final extension step was not optimal Ensure that the final extension step was performed as described in the protocols (see Tables 9 and 12 on pages 21 and 25, respectively).
 For sequencer-based analysis, a final extension step of 30 min at 60°C should be used.
 If necessary, it can be prolonged to 45 min.
-When detecting PCR products on agarose gels, the QIAxcel System, or the Agilent 2100 Bioanalyzer, a final extension step of 15 min at 68°C for multiplex systems with more than 10 PCR products, or for PCR products longer than 1.5 kb, may improve results.
+When detecting PCR products on agarose gels, the QIAxcel System, or the Agilent 2100 Bioanalyzer, a final extension step of 15 min at 68°C for multiplex systems with more than 10 PCR products, or for PCR products longer than 1.5 kb may improve results.